 The author of these web pages is Hector McNeill.
-Hector is the Director of SEEL1 and has been designing and implementing Cloud systems using Power ECMAScripting for over 10 years.
-He uses server side DScript™, the ECMAScript server side extension language, core ECMAScript and client side ECMAScript.
+Hector is the Director of SEEL1 and has been designing and implementing Cloud systems using Power ECMAScripting since 2000 using server side DScript™, the ECMAScript server side extension language, core ECMAScript and client side ECMAScript.
 Hector will explain technical and economic aspects and provide tutorials on how to design and implement (code) cost-effective and stable applications.
-His main applications experience is in the agricultural sector (statistics, regulatory, organizational procedural & process management, traceablity and marketing systems).
+His main systems development experience has been in agronomy, agricultural economics and agricultural sector implementations.

 How I discovered ECMAScript....

 "In 1999 I was faced with a very difficult specification to create a farm extension system that was able to help farmers plan their farms online making use of the input-output data collected by the European Farm Accoutancy Data Network (FADN).
 Certainly the languages I was using could not meet the spec because they were inadequate for web-based operations.
 I discovered DScript1 as a reference at the bottom of an academic report reviewing "decision support" systems.
 So I telephoned Rob Suggs, the creator of DScript1, to find out more.
 Rob described something I could hardly believe existed; he concluded our relatively short chat with the words..."Try it, you will love it!".

 "In spite of considerable doubts I downloaded a trial.
 Because I did not, at that time, know much about ECMAScript it wasn't that easy to switch but by using DScript1, which is simpler and far more powerful than ECMAScript, I was able to obtain impresssive results within a few days.
 I therefore purchased the system to design and implement the farm planning system which was completed above spec, on time and within budget.
 I then went on from there to more complex systems".